-Senior Lecturer I
+| Jillian Duquaine-Watson Senior Lecturer

 After finishing her PhD, Dr. Jillian taught at several institutions before joining the faculty at The University of Texas at Dallas in 2008.
 At present, she serves as a full-time Senior Lecturer I in the School of Interdisciplinary Studies.
-Dr. Jillian is an award-winning educator who has taught a broad range of undergraduate and graduate courses in the areas of Women’s and Gender Studies, American Studies, Political Science, Rhetoric/Communication Studies, Anthropology, and Sociology.
+Dr. Jillian is an award-winning educator who has taught a broad range of undergraduate and graduate courses in the areas of Women’s and Gender Studies, American Studies, Political Science, Rhetoric/Communication Studies, Anthropology, International Development, and Sociology.

-- Introduction to Gender Studies
+GST 2300 Introduction to Gender Studies

-- International Development: Cultural Impacts
+ISIS 4350 International Development: Cultural Impacts

-- Gender, Society, & Politics
+SOC 3354 Gender, Society, & Politics